 Other drugs associated with man boobs are prescribed to treat diseases such as HIV/AIDS and cancer.
 Obviously if you have a life-threatening condition, enlarged breasts will not be at the top of your worry list.
-But, be advised that manufacturers sometimes make light of the risk and worse, hide the risk of gynecomastia.
+But, be advised that manufacturers sometimes make light of the risk and worse, hide it altogether.
 So when you’re considering a new medication, it does pay to do all the research you can.

 Fast food: No, fast food does not cause gynecomastia, at least directly.
 We wrote about fast food and man boobs some time ago, in response to a theory developed in China that a patient grew one-sided gynecomastia due to heavy consumption of fast food.
 One way fast food can contribute to a case of moobs is through obesity.
 When a guy packs on the pounds, his breasts will often grow due to excess fatty tissue and the gland tissue it triggers.
 A person who eats fast food but keeps his weight in check should not develop enlarged breasts.

 Plant-based foods and cosmetics: Maybe.
 Many plants contain what are known as “phytoestrogens” – substances that mimic the effects of estrogen, albeit weakly.
 Foods that are good sources of phytoestrogens include beans, nuts, seeds, root vegetables and herbs.
 Lavender and tea tree oil used in the cosmetic industry also contain phytoestrogens.